Mark Hatfield: Length of service

 In 1993, he became the longest-serving senator from Oregon, surpassing the record of 9,726 days in office previously held by Charles McNary.
 In 1995, Hatfield was the only Republican in the Senate to vote against the proposed balanced budget amendment, and was the deciding vote that prevented the passage of the bill.
 In 1996 the National Historical Publications and Records Commission, a group he served on previously, granted him their Distinguished Service Award.

 Hatfield retired in 1996, having never lost an election in 46 years and 11 campaigns as an elected official.
 During his tenure he gained billions of dollars in the form of federal appropriations for projects in Oregon.
-This included funding for transportation projects, environmental protection of wilderness areas and scenic rivers, research facilities, and health care facilities.
+This included funding for transportation projects, environmental protection of wilderness areas and scenic rivers, facilities for research on AIDS, Alzheimer's disease, and Parkinson's disease and health care facilities.

 Later years and legacy

 After retiring from political office, he returned to Oregon and teaching, joining the faculty of George Fox University in Newberg, Oregon.
 In 2006, he was named the Herbert Hoover Emeritus Distinguished Professor of Politics at the school.
 Additionally, he taught at the Hatfield School of Government at Portland State University, which is named in his honor, and lectured at Willamette University and Lewis & Clark College while living in Portland.

 In July 1999, Hatfield and his wife were passengers on a tour bus when a car collided with the bus.
 They received only minor injuries, but the experience led them to advocate for seat belts to be required on buses.

 Numerous buildings, organizations, awards, and outdoor areas have been named in honor of Hatfield.
 These include: